kelvins/Chronobiology/README.md

 - [X] Intradaily Variability (IV)
 - [ ] Interdaily Stability (IS)

-Some functions we provide in version 1.2:
+Functions provided in the version 1.2:

 ``` go
 // Convert the data and dateTime slices to the new epoch passed by parameter